vahagnIV/tf_calib/README.md

 ## Theory

 ### Pinhole camera
-Our goal is to find the camera matrix K together with distortion coefficient, the so-called intrinsic parameters of the camera.
+Our goal is to find the camera matrix K together with distortion coefficients, the so-called intrinsic parameters of the camera.

 The camera matrix reads:
 <p align="center">